hyperledger-labs/perun-doc/source/concepts/protocols.rst

      established between them, but each of them has a ledger channel established with a common intermediary.
-   - Funds are locked in the two ledger channels that the participants have with the intermediary.
-Hence, no on-chain interaction required.
+   - Funds are locked in the two ledger channels that the participants have with the common intermediary.
+Hence, a virtual channel can be setup without any interaction with the blockchain.
-   - Channel is settled,
+   - Virtual channel is settled,

-     - by unlocking the funds from the two ledger channel, if both parties agree on the final state of the channel through off-chain transactions;
+     - by an off-chain update on each of the two parent ledger channels, if both the participants agree on the final state of the virtual channel.
-       or
+     - by registering a dispute on the blockchain and resolving it, otherwise.
-     - by settling either one or both (depending on the scenario) parent channels on the blockchain, otherwise.
-In this case, the parent channels and all other sub-channels, virtual channels opened using the parent channel will also be settled on the blockhain.
+       In this case, either one or both of the parent channels and all other sub-channels, virtual channels opened using them will also be finalized on the blockchain.

 .. note: